trailofbits/algo/README.md

 ## Anti-features

-* Does not support legacy cipher suites or protocols, like L2TP or IKEv1
+* Does not support legacy cipher suites or protocols like L2TP or IKEv1
 * Does not install Tor, OpenVPN, or other insecure servers
 * Does not require client software on most platforms
 * Does not claim to provide anonymity